 If all of your care has taken place within the United States, you only need to provide the names and locations of your physicians; our Included Health partner will collect your records.
 If you live in the United States and already have all of your medical records on hand, you can send them directly to Included Health.

 Can I add more records, labs or scans once a case is underway?

 Your case cannot be reviewed by an expert until all required records are received.
 Should additional records, labs or imaging become available once your case is underway, we regret that we cannot add them to your case and the expert will not be able to review them.
 If new information does become available while your case is underway, you are welcome to open and pay for a new case.
 We will try to have the same expert review your second case, though that is not guaranteed.

 How many questions can I ask the expert?

 Patients may ask a maximum of five questions.
 This is to ensure that the expert has sufficient time to devote to each question.
 All questions must be finalized before we reach out to the expert to review your case, and additional questions cannot be added once your case is underway.
 Please note that you will not have direct phone contact with the expert, so it is important that you submit all of your questions at the start of your case.

 What should I expect from my completed second opinion?

 You will receive a notification when your second opinion has been completed and is ready for your review.
 The second opinion will be in written form.
-After you have reviewed the second opinion, a Grand Rounds clinician will follow up with you by phone to address general medical questions about the information provided in the second opinion.
+After you have reviewed the second opinion, a Included Health clinician will follow up with you by phone to address general medical questions about the information provided in the second opinion.

 What if I have follow-up questions for the expert after I have reviewed my second opinion?